 To develop an in-depth understanding of Korean culture and society in the analysis of spoken and written Korean discourse.

-To critically engage with research findings in the field and present opinions and arguments in written and oral form.
+To critically engage with research finding in the field and present opinions and arguments in written and oral form.

-To acquire an ability to use theoretical and analytical tools to discuss the socio-cultural nature of Korean.
+To acquire and ability to use theoretical and analytical tools to discuss the socio-cultural nature of Korean.

 Mode of instruction